snickell/universal/README.md

 Or, more specifically: I believe programming languages as we know them for application development are long-term dead.
 I suspect **AI will NOT replace us at writing in programming languages, they will replace programming languages altogether.**

-The universal program you experienced today runs on 2025's Claude 3.7 Sonnet.
+The universal program you experienced today runs on 2025's Claude 3.7 Sonnet, and it sucks:

 It forgets state after ~200 clicks, its logic is inconsistent, its UI designs stink, it costs 5 cent per frame, and it runs at 1/30 FPS (=2 frames per minute) on a [$500k GPU](https://www.nvidia.com/en-us/data-center/dgx-b200/) 🤣.